Information Theoretic Text-to-Image Alignment

+To the best of our knowledge, \gls{MI} has never been evaluated as a \emph{meaningful signal} for \gls{T2I} alignment.
+As such, in this section we perform both qualitative and quantitative analyses to investigate this aspect.

+\textbf{Qualitative analysis.} Starting with a qualitative analysis, we select a set of simple prompts to probe color, texture, and shape attribute binding from \acrshort{T2ICOMPBENCH}~\citep{huang2023t2icompbench} using \gls{SD}~\citep{rombach2022} (specifically \acrshort{SDBASE}) to generate the corresponding images.
+We then measure the well-known \acrshort{BLIP}~\citep{huang2023t2icompbench} and \gls{HPS}~\citep{wu2023human} alignment metrics as well as point-wise \gls{MI} estimates. \acrshort{BLIP} uses a large vision-language model to compute an alignment score, by casting questions against an image to verify that the prompt used to generate it is well represented. \gls{HPS} is an elaborate metric that uses an auxiliary pre-trained model, blending alignment with aesthetics according to human perception, which are factors that can sometimes be in conflict. \Cref{fig:MI-qualitative} collects some examples and related metric scores revealing a substantial agreement among all measures: all metrics decrease from left to right in the figure, as prompt-image alignment deteriorates.

-Next, our goal is to measure the agreement between \gls{MI} and well-established alignment metrics, to substantiate why \gls{MI} is a valid measure.
-We use \acrshort{BLIP} and \gls{HPS}, which is an elaborate metric, blending alignment with aesthetics, according to human perception, which are factors that can sometimes be in conflict.
-We select 700 prompts from~\cite{huang2023t2icompbench} and use \gls{SD} to generate 50 images per prompt.
-We use point-wise \gls{MI} to rank such images, and select the 1st, the 25th, and the 50th.
-For these three representative images, we compute both \acrshort{BLIP} and \gls{HPS} scores, and re-rank them according to such alignment metrics.
-We measure agreement between the three rankings using Kendall's $\tau$ method~\cite{kendall38}, averaged on all prompts.
-Our results indicate a positive agreement between \gls{MI} and \acrshort{BLIP}, with $\tau=0.4$, and a strong agreement between \gls{MI} and \gls{HPS}, with $\tau=0.68$.
+\textbf{Quantitative analysis.} To quantitatively measure the agreement between \gls{MI} and well-established alignment metrics, we use all 700 prompts from \acrshort{T2ICOMPBENCH} and use \gls{SD} (again, \acrshort{SDBASE}) to generate 50 images per prompt.
+We use point-wise \gls{MI} to rank such images and select the 1st, 25th, and 50th.
+For these three representative images, we compute \acrshort{BLIP} and \gls{HPS} scores and re-rank them according to both metrics.
+Last, we measure agreement between the three rankings using Kendall's $\tau$ method~\citep{kendall38}, and average results across all prompts.
+Results indicate good agreement between \gls{MI} and \acrshort{BLIP} ($\tau=0.4$), and a strong agreement between \gls{MI} and \gls{HPS} ($\tau=0.68$).